AdSand/AdSand.github.io/graphics.md

 - Rain particles, with splash effects
 - Lighting (spotlight and ambient)
 - Day / Night cycle
-- Water and lava, with moving texture
+- Water and lava, with moving texture (using shader graphs)
 - Smoke particles

 *Click the image below to view on YouTube.*